superseriousbusiness/gotosocial/docs/admin/domain_blocks.md

 ### Block evasion

 Domain blocking is not airtight.
-GoToSocial can guarantee that it will not serve requests from or make requests to instances on blocked domains.
-Unfortunately it cannot guarantee that accounts on your instance will never be visible in any way to users with accounts on blocked instances.
+GoToSocial *can* ensure that it will neither serve requests from nor make requests to instances on blocked domains.
+Unfortunately it *cannot* guarantee that accounts on your instance will never be visible in any way to users with accounts on blocked instances.
 Consider the following circumstances, all of which represent a form of [block evasion](https://en.wikipedia.org/wiki/Block_(Internet)#Evasion):

 - You've domain blocked `blocked.instance.org`.
 A user on `blocked.instance.org` makes an account on `not-blocked.domain`, so that they can use their new account to interact with your posts or send messages to you.
 They may be upfront about who they are, or they may use a false identity.
 - You've domain blocked `blocked.instance.org`.
 A user on `not-blocked.domain` screenshots a post of yours and sends it to someone on `blocked.instance.org`.